nsingh30/spartans-p2/README.md

 # Recipe Genie

 ## Project Description
-Recipe Genie offers comprehensive nutrition information at user’s fingertips.
+Recipe Genie is an Android mobile device application that features an elegant interface that allows users to search and manage recipes.
+The application uses an exteranal data source backed by the Tasty API to query the user's request.
+Recipes can be stored locally as "favorites" in the device's internal storage.

 FEATURES:
- * Get step-by-step instructions on how to cook every single recipe.
+ * Serch from thousands of recipes available in the Tasty library
- * Watch the latest videos from around the world with the help of internet.
+ * Get step-by-step instructions on how to cook every recipe
- * Add recipes to your ‘Favourite Recipes’ and organize them the way you want.
+ * Store, create, update and delete recipes from internal memory

 Technologies used are:
 * Android Studio